Tour the Hall

-A closeup of some of the memorabilia–Max Woolly’s 1947 Lion’s Club President’s Pin with a 50-year perfect attendence award, Donald Wedewer’s AFB Migel Medal, and Max Woolly’s Migel Medal pin (always worn as a tie tak) with one of his favorite ties.
+A close-up of some of the memorabilia–Max Woolly’s 1947 Lion’s Club President’s Pin with a 50-year perfect attendance award, Donald Wedewer’s AFB Migel Medal, and Max Woolly’s Migel Medal pin (always worn as a tie tak) with one of his favorite ties.

 The AERBVI Ambrose M. Shotwell Memorial Award presented to Russell Williams in 1994.

 The Wall of Tribute, which holds over 170 stones, boasts a new bold header.

 Panel describes the Wall of Tribute.
 Visitors are invited to take a pamphlet, in print or braille, explaining how to honor a mentor, friend, organization, or family member.
 Learn more about the Wall of Tribute.